SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

     </video>
 </p>

+In the end, the lioness was unfortunately (fortunately for the antelope) not successful.
+Part of the reason was, as our guide excellently explained to us, that the antilope was alerted by the cars watching her, thinking "why am I so special today, there must be a predator around".
+Thus, while the experience was amazing, it also showcases how tourism makes it harder, especially for the sought after predators, to survive naturally in these parks. <br>

-From Kasane then I took a night bus to Gaborone the same day at 8m (after the safari).
+From Kasane then I took a night bus to Gaborone on the same day at 8pm (after the safari).
 It traversed the ~930km down south via Francistown in around 12 hours and thus arrived in the morning.
 Unfortunately, it had a flat tire around 30km from Gaborone, so most of us switched to a smaller bus to make it to the city faster.

 ## Gaborone – History of Botswana

 Gaborone is the capital and largest city of Botswana, located in the southeastern part of the country near the border with South Africa.
 It became the capital in 1965, just before Botswana gained independence from British colonial rule in 1966.
 Botswana was formerly known as the British Protectorate of Bechuanaland, and upon independence, it transitioned peacefully into a democratic republic.
 The country has since been noted for its political stability, strong economic growth driven by diamond mining, and commitment to conservation and wildlife protection.
 Gaborone has grown rapidly and now serves as the administrative, economic, and cultural center of Botswana.

 That being said, it is still the smallest and most peaceful capital city of any African country I have visited to far (including Namibia/Windhoek).
-Below some impressions of a typical working day in Gaborone.
+Below are some impressions of a typical business day in Gaborone.

 <div class="tiled-gallery">
     <a href="../from-zanzibar-to-cape-town/gaborone/IMG_2157.jpg"><img src="../from-zanzibar-to-cape-town/gaborone/IMG_2157.jpg" alt="gaborone 1"></a>